omarBoua/ai-project/ausarbeitung.md

    - The model exhibited a tendency to memorize training graphs due to high feature dimensionality.
    - Solution: Introduced dropout layers and data augmentation techniques.

 ### 5. Results and Analysis

 This section presents the evaluation results of the two models: **Edge Prediction Model** and **Graph Prediction Model**, based on performance metrics computed on a test set of 500 graphs.

 ---

-#### Threshold Selection and Post-Processing Strategy
+#### Threshold Selection and Edge Correction Strategy

 In both models, a **threshold value of 0.1** was used to determine the presence of edges in the predicted adjacency matrices.
-The threshold selection played a critical role in balancing performance across multiple evaluation metrics.

-**Post-processing Adjustment:**
-- In cases where the predicted graph failed (e.g., missing nodes due to low-confidence edge predictions), a **post-processing step** was introduced to add edges for nodes that were most likely connected, even if their edge scores were below the set threshold.
+However, to address the issue of generating graphs with fewer parts, an additional correction mechanism was introduced.
+This mechanism adds edges between nodes that are most likely connected, even if their predicted probability falls below the threshold.
+This adjustment ensures that incomplete graphs are minimized while maintaining good performance across key metrics.

-- This adjustment was necessary to avoid producing incomplete graphs that do not make sense in real-world applications.
+- **Objective of Threshold Selection:**
-- The threshold value of **0.1** was carefully chosen to minimize the need for this post-processing while maintaining high precision, recall, and overall accuracy.
+  The threshold is chosen to strike a balance between minimizing the number of corrections and maintaining good overall performance metrics.

-**Trade-offs Considered:**
+- **Threshold Trade-off Considerations:**
-- Setting a **lower threshold** could eliminate the need for edge additions but would introduce excessive false positives, degrading precision.
+  - Setting the threshold too **low** would result in nearly zero corrections, but might introduce many false positive edges, reducing precision.
-- Conversely, setting a **higher threshold** could lead to an increase in missing connections, requiring more post-processing and increasing graph edit distances.
-- The current approach achieves a balance between reducing the number of modifications and preserving good performance metrics.
+  - Setting the threshold too **high** would limit corrections but could lead to disconnected graphs.
+  - The current threshold minimizes corrections while ensuring high precision and accuracy.

+The models were evaluated based on the number of graphs requiring correction and their overall performance.

 ---